JoinCODED/TASK-Django-M6-Model-Relations/README.md

 1. Fork and clone [this repository](https://github.com/JoinCODED/TASK-Django-M6-Model-Relations).
 2. Create a `virtual environment` and activate it.
-3. Install the dependencies using `pip install -r dev-requirements.lock`.
+3. Install the dependencies using `pip install -r requirements.txt`.

 ## Steps